nwager/kernel-docs/docs/reference/hwe-kernels.rst

 - See the `Stable Updates Cycles`_ for the dates of the last day for kernel patches (for HWE kernels) for each stable update cycle.
-- See the `Ubuntu kernel release cycle`_ for more details about the kernel support lifecycle, including the ESM support phase.
+- See the `Ubuntu kernel release cycle`_ for more details about the kernel support life cycle, including the ESM support phase.
-- See the `Ubuntu kernel lifecycle and enablement stack`_ for more details about HWE kernels and their support status.
+- See the `Ubuntu kernel life cycle and enablement stack`_ for more details about HWE kernels and their support status.

 ..
 LINKS

 .. _Stable Updates Cycles: https://kernel.ubuntu.com/
 .. _Ubuntu kernel release cycle: https://ubuntu.com/about/release-cycle#ubuntu-kernel-release-cycle
-.. _Ubuntu kernel lifecycle and enablement stack: https://ubuntu.com/kernel/lifecycle
+.. _Ubuntu kernel life cycle and enablement stack: https://ubuntu.com/kernel/life cycle